ignite/cli/docs/guide/hello.md

 - Finally, implement the logic of these queries and message handlers in keeper functions.

 ## Create a Query

+For all subsequent commands, you will use a the terminal window that is different from the window you started the chain is.

+In a different terminal window, navigate to your `hello` directory.

 Create a `posts` query: